 Neurologists would explain it in terms of neurotransmitters of the brain, dopamine, seratonin, oxytocin, and endorphins.

-From a religious or spiritual standpoint, happiness might be defined as feeling the presence of God, or as being one with your higher power or your inner self.
+From a religious or spiritual standpoint, happiness might be defined as feeling the presence of God, or as being aligned with His will and His purpose for our lives.

 Yet another perspective is that of the scientists who are conducting research through studies and experiments.